Macworld reader Michael Downend is having difficulty ridding his Mac of a utility he no longer desires. He writes:

 Now just empty the Trash and vow to stay far, far away from MacKeeper forever and ever.

 If you downloaded MacKeeper “legitimately” (as in, from MacKeeper.com), it’s possible you aren’t seeing a ton of pop-up and pop-under ads in your browser.
 But if you happened to pick up MacKeeper from downloading software through a third-party clearinghouse, your browsers may be infected by insidious ads that harass you to install MacKeeper and basically won’t let you do anything else.
 It’s the worst.
 But you can make it go away.

 First, quit Safari.
 Even this might be harder than just pressing Command-Q. If a bunch of pop-ups keep appearing that don’t go away when you click OK or Cancel, you’ll have to force-quit Safari by pressing Command-Option-Escape, choosing Safari in the list, and clicking Force Quit.
-Now if you relaunch Safari the normal way, those pop-ups will come right back, so instead, launch it while holding down Shift to prevent the last session’s windows from simply reloading.
+Now if you relaunch Safari the normal way, those pop-ups will come right back, so instead, launch it while holding down Shift to prevent the last session’s windows from reloading.

-This is an update to an article originally published December 19, 2014.
+Editor’s note: Updated May 14, 2018.
+This is article originally published on December 19, 2014.